 your phrasing.
 It generally dictates the genre of music the industry puts you in, though the lines are more blurred now than ever.
 Your style also would include your 'look', the type of stage clothes you wear, and other

 identifying factors (think Bono's sunglasses, Tim McGraw’s signature black hat, and Lady Gaga's costumes).

 A real world example: The branding of the duo with which I now perform and record, John and Judy Rodman includes the following...

-- Message: Our songs will come from veteran soul's wisdom, stories and situations.
-We will especially market to mid and older demographic which remembers bands like Doobie Brothers and Carol King/James Taylor from the past and appreciates bands like U-2 and artists like Adele today.
+- Message: Our songs will come from veteran soul wisdom, stories and situations.
+We will especially market to mid and older demographic which remembers older artists like Doobie Brothers, Eagles, Carol King, James Taylor, Bonnie Raitt from the past and appreciates artists like Adele today.

-- Style: We will be a band of energy, ability, intellegence and friendship.
+- Style: John and I will perform with full band of top level musicianship.
 We will be extraordinarily connected to our audiences, encouraging the power of community.
 As lead singer, I have developed a particular vocal style from decades of singing and songwriting.
 With songs spanning r&b, pop rock, ballad and country, we believe we best fit within the vast Americana genre.
 And important for us... we don't need to be financially successful with our album; just artistically This will let us choose when and where we want to perform, instead of having to tour extensively.
 We will pursue media placement.